TheGrayZ/talktally/README.md

 ## macOS system‑audio setup (Aggregate Device)

-To record “system audio” (what you hear from apps), create an Aggregate Device that combines a loopback driver with your microphone:
+To record "system audio" (what you hear from apps), create an Aggregate Device that combines a loopback driver with your microphone:

 1) Install a loopback device such as BlackHole 2ch (see the BlackHole docs; commonly installed via Homebrew).
-2) Open “Audio MIDI Setup” and create an Aggregate Device that includes:
+2) Open "Audio MIDI Setup" and create an Aggregate Device that includes:
    - BlackHole 2ch (provides system audio on input channels 0 and 1)
    - Your microphone (often appears as the next input channel)
 3) In TalkTally: